Radiation Oncology Residency

 - Successfully complete a one year clinical internship in a hospital approved by the ACGME prior to entering the residency training program.

-Each year, two new residents meeting all program prerequisites are accepted.
-Anywhere from 30-40 applicants are selected for personal interviews.
-Interviews are conducted in groups of 6-8 applicants during the months of November, December and January.
+Each year, two new residents meeting all program prerequisites are accepted, from a pool of 30-40 applicants chosen for personal interviews.
+Interviews are conducted in groups of 10-12 applicants typically during the month of December (although November and January interview dates might also be available).
 Having completed a prior rotation during medical school at the UNC Department of Radiation Oncology does not automatically guarantee an interview for a residency position.

 You may obtain additional information by contacting the Program Coordinator:

 Ms. Rebecca Moore

 Phone: (984) 974-8418